What a Signal Score of 35 actually means.

 "A score of 35 means your website looks professional but isn't doing its job.
 It's a brochure with a phone number — when it should be your best salesperson."

-Story (Customer Narrative) — Fix: Rewrite your headline.
+Character (The Hero) — Fix: Rewrite your headline.
 Most sites scoring low here open with the business name or a vague tagline.
 The fix is to rewrite your homepage headline so it speaks directly to your customer's problem.
 Not "Welcome to ABC Plumbing" — but "Boiler broken?
 Get a local plumber to your door today."
 Takes ten minutes.
 Has the biggest impact of anything on this list.

-Diagnosis (Guide Credibility) — Fix: Add a specific testimonial with a name and outcome.
+Guide (Credibility) — Fix: Add a specific testimonial with a name and outcome.
 "Great service!" doesn't move anyone.
 Replace it with something like: "After three other plumbers let us down, these guys showed up same day and fixed the leak in under an hour.
 We won't use anyone else." — Sarah, St Albans.
 Real name.
 Real outcome.
 That's credibility.

 The fastest path from 35 to 60

-If you tried to fix all five things at once, you'd probably end up paralysed or overwhelmed.
+If you tried to fix all seven things at once, you'd probably end up paralysed or overwhelmed.
 So don't.
 The single most impactful change for a site scoring 35 is almost always the headline — it's the first thing every visitor sees, it takes almost no time to change, and it directly affects whether anyone reads anything else on the page.

 Change the headline.
 Then add a clear CTA button.
 Then add the three-step plan.
 That sequence alone will take most sites from 35 to somewhere in the 50s.
 From there, you've got a site that's genuinely earning its keep.